open-contracting/standard/docs/guidance/model/milestones.md

 The nature of the milestone is indicated by the [milestone type codelist](../../../schema/codelists#milestone-type), for example, to distinguish between milestones in the planning section which relate to events in the pre-procurement phase and milestones in the planning section which relate to contract implementation.

-The `dueDate`, `dateMet`, `dateModified` and [`status`](../../../schema/codelists/#milestone-status) are used to track the lifecycle of the milestone.
+The `dueDate`, `dateMet`, `dateModified` and [`status`](../../../schema/codelists/#milestone-status) fields are used to track the lifecycle of the milestone.

 ## Worked examples

-The following worked examples will show how to fill the milestone block depending on its nature.
+The following worked examples show how to use milestones in different scenarios.

 ### Planning and tender milestones